 It's energy independence or not.

-On judicial activism, I mean Hillary basically saying, Oh, you could have an abortion up to the ninth month.
+On judicial activism, I mean, Hillary basically says, well, you could have an abortion up to the ninth month.

-You know, Trump said that's not OK with me because those children are viable on their own outside the mother's womb.
+You know, Trump said that's not okay with me because those children are viable on their own outside the mother's womb.

 And even the most strident pro-choice people that I know are against partial birth abortion.

-And I want to quote my dream is a hemispheric common market with open trade and open borders.
+We've learned from the WikiLeaks that you said this, and I want to quote, my dream is a hemispheric common market with open trade and open borders.

 Is that your dream?